Ishikashah2510/Ishikashah2510/README.md

 My skills include python, java, django, C, R, Kotlin, HTML, JS, CSS, Bootstrap.
 My Past Experience involves interning as a Python Developer at CppSecrets Technologies Pvt.
 Ltd. for 2 months.
 (May'21-Jul'21)
 After which I had been converted to a Technical Lead, part time at the same firm.
 (Aug'21-Dec'21) I have also interned at ZS Associates as a Business Technology Solutions Associate Intern beginnning Jan'22 until Jun'22.
+Post this, I worked as a full time Business Technology Solutions Associate beginning Jul'22 till Dec'22.
-Currently, I am a Business Technology Solutions Associate beginning Jul'22.
+As of today, I am enrolled as a Masters of Science in Computer Science student at <b>San Francisco State University</b>.

 ## Find me around the Web🌏
 - <a href='https://www.linkedin.com/in/ishika-shah-234663183/'>Linkedin</a>